 It helps to think of how you would handle the situation if it happened in person.
-If someone was in your place of business and came up to you said, “I really enjoyed my visit.
+If someone approached you in your business and said, “I really enjoyed my visit.
 Your staff was very helpful,” would you simply turn around and walk away?
 Of course not.
-A review in a way is a message from the customer to you.
-Just because it’s not in person doesn’t mean it holds no value.
-We are all very busy and if a customer takes time to leave a positive review, that’s a big deal.
+A review is a message from the customer to you.
+Just because it’s not in person doesn’t negate its value.
+We are all very busy and if a customer takes time to leave a positive review, it should be acknowledged and appreciated.
 There is a thousand things they could have been doing, but they decided to stop everything else and tell everyone they liked you.
-The very least we can do is respond to those kind of reviews.
+The very least we can do is respond to those kind reviews.

 We all get them.
 There is nothing more frustrating than getting the review that says, “We’ve gone to this store for the last ten years and this time was the last time.”
 So they’ve had a good experience for ten years, never left a positive review, but have one bad experience and they’re blowing your page up.
 A lot of responses usually come into our head. . .most of them highly unprofessional.
 For some advice on how best to handling criticism, check out our blog post.
 Not all negative reviews are like that though.
 There are a few different types.